Last Updated on

 You can pick the tonewood depending on how you like the sound but if anybody tells you tonewood does not matter when it comes to an electric guitar, they would be wrong.

-There are a plethora of brands for electric guitars in the market and a fair number of them offer instruments under $1,000.
+There are a plethora of brands for electric guitars in the market and a fair number of them offer good electric guitars under $1,000.
 The guitars that have been reviewed above cover a range of different brands.
 Fender is one of the best brands in the market for electric guitars.
 They sell a variety of different types of guitars even in this category and a few of them have been reviewed above.
 Each of the guitars has something different to offer even if they are from the same company and manufacturer.

 Other than Fender, Gibson is a well-known brand that has a reputation for making some of the best electric guitars in the world.
 Epiphone, Ibanez, Yamaha and EPS are all extremely respected electric guitar manufacturers.
 If you buy a guitar from any of these brands, you are certainly in safe hands.
 They also have guitars in a variety of price ranges but one brand may be slightly more expensive than the other.
 But within this pool of brands and manufacturers, you are sure to find a guitar that suits your needs.